kidthales/docker-aseprite-linux/README.md

     The value used for -DCMAKE_BUILD_TYPE.
 Defaults to RelWithDebInfo.

   --headless
     Sets value used for -DENABLE_UI to OFF.
-Defaults to ON.
+Defaults is ON.

+  --with-g++
+      Use the g++ compiler toolchain.
+Default is clang.
 ```

 ## Additional Information

+### Compilation Toolchain

+By default, clang is used to build all dependencies along with Aseprite; Builds with g++ are also supported.

+> IMPORTANT: When switching toolchains, make sure to run `make clean` between compilation runs.

+> Builds with clang are recommended in the Aseprite project documents; anecdotally, these builds also result in smaller
+> headless image sizes when compared to g++ builds.

 ### `.env`